 The response was very positive.
 On the checklist, people really welcomed this, and the medics have been using them for years with good success (e.g., CONSORT for reporting clinical trials) and are happy to lend us their expertise.
 Some great additions to our four items were suggested.
 On the repository, the consensus was to use open meta-data for tagging research, rather than building a database.
 Various dogs didn’t bark: nobody said that it had already been done and failed, or that anybody else was already doing it.
 Full details and results of the ‘consultation’ are here.

 Giving Evidence is now proceeding to pilot both the checklist and the open meta-data.
-We hope to start the pilot in early 2015.
 We have an ‘anchor funder’ and are currently talking with other funders.

 We suspect that findability and clarity of charities’ research could usefully be improved in many sectors.
 We happened to start in UK criminal justice, but suspect that the checklist and meta-data ‘solutions’ may be helpful elsewhere too.
 International development NGOs are already saying that they’d like such a system.
 We’ll share results from the criminal justice pilot, and are happy to explore these issues in other sectors.